voregnev/voregnev.github.io/README.md

 # devopsjob.ru
-as project to denostrate DevOps skills
+as project to demostrate DevOps skills